EstelleKlevenz/docana-emi-25/README.md

 Another possibility to improve the BERT model on our data woudl have been to finetune it.
 We chose to apply it out of the box which might have been inadequate for our case.

-Overall it has to be noted that the comparability between the BERT EMI-scores and the other results is limited thorugh several factors: First BERT requried a different preprocessing - with an interal tokenization, we then used different keyphrases and finally we could run BERT only on a sample of 222'600 of 615'392 posts as the computational resources needed for the whole dataset exceeded our means.
+Overall it has to be noted that the comparability between the BERT EMI-scores and the other results is limited thorugh several factors: First BERT requried a different preprocessing with its own interal tokenization, we then used different keyphrases and finally we could run BERT only on a sample of 222'600 of 615'392 posts as the computational resources needed for the whole dataset exceeded our means.

-## Conclusion XX
+## Conclusion

-_Summarize the major outcomes of your project, reflect on the research findings, and clearly state the conclusions you've drawn from the study._

-At the end of our
-- REMINDER: only analyses rhetoric and it can only be speculated to which extent it is a statement about the actual methods and rigor to the claims of the postee.
+Looking on our results we again want to remind, that our analyses only inspected language, not content.
+We only analysed rhetoric and it can only be speculated to which extent it is a statement about the actual methods and rigor to the claims of the postee.

-XX - top 10 evidence -> conspiracy drin

-- latent construct was wir angeblich messen: wahrheitsverständnisse
-- vlt messen wir uncertainty in language
-    - does it mirror the cliff between social and natural sciences?

-- next steps: Comparison social science paper and computer science / chemistry technical papers

-Since language is all about the details, the preprocessing, the editing of the language, must be evaluated when reflecting on the entire approach.
-One limitation we find in our approach is for example that the selection of excluded stop words could have influenced the embeddings.
-Another one is that misspelled versions of words have been excluded from the keyword lists.
-This seems appropriate for official political speeches.
-For the application to social media data, however, the question arises as to whether “typos” are not much more part of authentic content and should therefore have been taken into account when classifying a post against the concepts.
+To undermine this: We inspected which phrases got the highest evidence score with BERT (?XX).
+Among the top 10 was the following post:

+The post shows s a clear attitude of speculation and conspiracy - still it is ranked in our top of "fact-based" *language*.

+Overall we are happy with how the EMI applied to reddit posts.
+It shows generalizability beyond the political domain and robustness in its definition of concepts.

+The latent construct we aimed to measure with the EMI is different approaches to truth.
+However, we ask ourselves whether - with the given approach - it is not rather the confidence / absoluteness of the language used that is being measured.
+This naturally has a high correlation with the pursued understandings of truth: Someone who refers to certain facts can speak with more conviction than someone who holds their own opinion.
+However, especially in times of misinformation and deliberate disinformation, it is precisely the impression of conviction without the backup of scientific facts that is used to influence opinion.

+What we also conclude from this assumption is that there are domains that are inevitably categorized differently due to their content and how much uncertainty their content contains.
+In computer science, existing questions can be discussed with much more precision and insistence, whereas the subject matter of psychology, for example, requires that findings be explicitly relativized.

+Accordingly, an interesting next step would be to apply the EMI score to social science and natural science/computer science articles in order to examine these assumptions and hypotheses in detail.

 ## Contributions